We may earn a commission when you buy through links in our articles. Learn more.

 What is the Dota 2 ranking distribution?

 With so many ranks, it’s hard to know how competitive Dota 2 really is.
-Valve doesn’t give out the official data, but thanks to some handy API, we’re able to get a good idea of what the distribution is like in the current leaderboards.
+Valve doesn’t give out the official data, but thanks to some handy API tools, we’re able to get a good idea of what the distribution is like in the current leaderboards.

-According to Esports Tales, here’s how the Season 5 distribution looked like for ranked Dota 2.
+According to Esports Tales, here’s how the distribution of ranks is looking like right now.

 Rank Percentile